syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio-Code/overview.md

 # Overview of Syncfusion® Document SDK for Visual Studio Code

-The Syncfusion® Document SDK for Visual Studio is used to integrate Syncfusion® Document processing components into the applications by configuring the Syncfusion® NuGet packages and themes.
+The Syncfusion® Document SDK for Visual Studio Code is used to integrate Syncfusion® Document processing components into the applications by configuring the Syncfusion® NuGet packages and themes.

 The Syncfusion® Document SDK provides the following add-ins in Visual Studio Code: